 Drew Struzan's movie posters make for great movie theater memorabilia no matter the era.
 His take on Back to the Future is no exception.
 Simple as it is, it places its iconic elements as the focus for its marketing.

 First, there's Michael J. Fox's Marty McFly as the character to keep an eye on.
 Second, there's the iconic DeLorean after its fiery skid from time travel.
-Finally, there's the sleek logo, one of the most inventive of its time.
-All elements combined, we get a simple but timeless blockbuster ad.
+Finally, there's the sleek and inventive logo.

 Not everyone knows the name Tony Montana nor his colorful life.
 That's why Scarface's movie poster speaks it all for us.